Charles Fort and Cryptozoology

 Fort was happy to understand that he did not realize the number of unknown animals out there.
 Or as he put it in the midst of his discussion of such early cryptozoology: “So, like everybody else, I don’t know what to think, but, rather uncommonly, I know that.”
 And we must not forget this classic quotation of his: “When we come upon assurances that a mystery has been solved, we go on investigating.”
 If Sanderson and Heuvelmans are the fathers of cryptozoology, then surely Fort must be the midwife.

-The above is a sample of commentary, mostly from the forthcoming book, Cryptozoology: Out of Time Space Place, due out in September 2006, being published in conjunction with the exhibition of the same name opening on June 24, 2006.
+The above is a sample of commentary, mostly from the book, Cryptozoology: Out of Time Space Place, published in September 2006, in conjunction with the exhibition of the same name that opened on June 24, 2006.
 Copyright Loren Coleman 2006.